 Use Technology to Build Accountability

 Having the right recovery tools available during crucial decisions can make all the difference in staying on track with a sobriety program and becoming more accountable.
 Leveraging recovery technology that provides individualized data that can help people with addiction avoid the “justification trap” and empower them to make better decisions.
-Having data easily accessible can help strengthen a person’s accountability.
+Having data easily accessible can help strengthen a person’s accountability and offer a different level of support.

 Having access to personalized, real-time data can help establish a personal connection to one’s treatment journey and can help people learn about themselves and their triggers.
 Where are the decision lines?
 How far is too far?
 When did I falter, and when did I succeed?
 Real-time data puts the power of decision-making directly into the hands of the individual, allowing the person to rely on person-centered facts instead of emotional reactions.